-Hudson Byblow speaks about various aspects of the Catholic Faith in an engaging, personalized, and trauma-informed approach which has been formed by his own journey of coming home to the Catholic Church – the last place the world said he should ever look!
-He primarily speaks about the universal proposal from the Church to all people to strive to grow in the virtue of chastity (as it is understood by the Church), but he also speaks about other topics including healthy relationships, redemptive suffering, and the beautiful gifts proposed by the Church as found in partial and plenary indulgences.
+Hudson Byblow speaks about the Catholic Faith in engaging, personalized, and trauma-informed ways, formed by his own journey of coming home to the Catholic Church – the last place the world said he should ever look.
+After leaving behind his prior-held “LGBTQ+ is who I am” mindset in favor of striving to grow in the virtue of chastity (as understood by the Catholic Church), he has come to experience greater peace, joy, hope, love, freedom and purpose than he ever before knew was possible.

 Mr. Byblow’s approach is informed by his own journey and ongoing conversion, and by his intellectual, human and spiritual formation.
 I am confident that Hudson is faithful in presenting the fullness of the Church’s teaching in these areas and that his presentations will be of great benefit to his audiences.” – Most Reverend Mark A. Hagemoen, Bishop of Saskatoon